Skip to main content

 • Keyword map with intent scoring and page assignments

-• Competitive analysis document across 8 dimensions
+• Competitive analysis document across 8 dimensions, including AI visibility

 • Topical authority map (pillars, clusters, internal linking plan)

-• 90-day content calendar with briefs
+• 90-day content calendar with per-page briefs

 • Link acquisition plan with target domains and outreach angles

-14-day setup sprint, then monthly execution.
+14-day strategy sprint, then monthly execution.

-Who this is for — and who it’s not.
+Who this is for.
+And who it’s not.

 This is for you if: